pdmelo/4W6-Winter-2025/Notes/Week2/13-postgresql.md

 5. Declare a variable using the interface as the type and initialize it with values that make sense for the database entity.
 We want to use these values to perform an `INSERT` statement on our database using postgresql.js.

 6. To perform this INSERT, use the [postgresql.js documentation](https://github.com/porsager/postgres?tab=readme-ov-file#usage) to figure out how to execute an SQL command on the database.
 	>[!CAUTION]
 	>**Reading Documentation**
 	>
 	>**Reading is a critical skill in software development**, I cannot overstate this enough.
 If you want to be a professional developer, you must learn how to be effective at reading technical documentation.
 Reading will be a significant portion of your job.
 Part of why I chose this library is because the documentation is beginner-friendly and easy to grok.

-7. Find out using the documentation how you can get the newly inserted row’s ID.
-Here’s another hint.
+7. Find out using the [documentation](https://github.com/porsager/postgres?tab=readme-ov-file#usage) on how you can get the newly inserted row’s ID.
+[Here’s](https://www.postgresql.org/docs/current/dml-returning.html) another hint.

 8. Once we’ve successfully inserted a new row into the database using TypeScript/postgresql.js and have retrieved the newly inserted ID, write: